 A range of projects are in process designed to facilitate the introduction of trauma-informed approaches to service provision in the mental health and substance use fields, as well as into child and youth services.
-See the xxxx section.
+See the Featured Projects section.
 In the “Repairing the Holes in the Net” study, we used a virtual learning community approach to discuss and design actions in service systems with practitioners, civil servants and community advocates based in the three northern territories, in order to improve the mental health of Northern women who have unstable housing or are homeless.
 Trauma-informed approaches emerged as a key practice in this study.

 - Becoming Trauma Informed, 2013, published by the Centre for Addiction and Mental Health.

 - Trauma-Informed Practice Guide, 2013

 - Repairing the Holes in the Net Summary, 2015